ColdMatter/EDMSuite/WavemeterLock/readme.md

 ## Update Log

+* [v 1.0.2] April 6th 2023: Added lock block function.
+Wavemeter lock can now be blocked via an external TTL signal, you can use it to temporarily chirp or modulate your laser.
 * [v 1.0.1] April 5th 2023: Added a list in server showing connected clients
-* [v 1.0.0] April 1st 2023: Change Wavemeter Lock update method from polling to measurement triggered, updated readme.md
+* [v 1.0.0] April 1st 2023: Changed Wavemeter Lock update method from polling to measurement triggered, updated readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>